-Introducing Foxglove Studio: A New Way to Visualize & Debug Robots
+Introducing Foxglove Studio: A New Way to Visualize and Debug Robots

 At Foxglove, our team is intimately familiar with the challenges that come with robotics development.
 Existing tools – like data inspection applications, visualization programs, or debugging utilities – are often difficult to extend, clunky to use, and unsuitable for team collaboration, making for a painfully slow development workflow.
 We knew there was a better way to develop and debug our robots.